sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/parameters.rst

 Parameters Stage
 ======================

-In the parameters stage, we can add ``select, text-field, select boxes, buttons, etc`` components.
+In the parameters stage, we can add ``select, text-field, select boxes, buttons,`` etc. components.

 For example: